WestMichiganRUserGroup/WestMichiganRUserGroup.github.io/_posts/2020-05-28-meeting-announcement-2020-05.md

 Tune in to the presentation on YouTube Live at https://youtu.be/fCWGevB366g.

-Join in the discussion via Slack at https://join.slack.com/t/bdieventsworkspace/shared_invite/zt-en211de9-6NnNMMCpZvGElZPcSK6UFQ.
+Join in the discussion via [Slack](https://join.slack.com/t/bdieventsworkspace/shared_invite/zt-en211de9-6NnNMMCpZvGElZPcSK6UFQ).

 ### Improved Machine Learning with Kedro & MLflow